PavanRangani/docs/docs/prd/search/requirement.md

 #### List item

 - Icon for entity type (Contact or Company).
 For individual type and client entity, shows icon in orange colour.
-- Shows tag like `Matched on Name`, `Matched on Phone number`, `Matched or Address` as secondary information in list item.
-In case of multiple matching tag shows `Matched on Name,Phone number & Address`
+- Shows tag like `Matched on Name`, `Matched on Display Name`,  `Matched on Phone number`, `Matched or Address` as secondary information in list item.
+In case of multiple matching tag shows `Matched on Name,Phone number & Address`.
 - When matching is done on Name or Nick name (for contact) or Short name (for company), it will show `Matched on Name` tag
 - Shows tag for Archived/Deceased/Terminated at right side.
   - When contact is Archived, it shows `Archived` as tag.
 When Individual is deceased it shows `Deceased` as tag.
-When any legal entity is terminated its hwos `Terminated` tag
+When any legal entity is terminated its shows `Terminated` tag
 - On click of any record opens the view page/dialog of that entity.
   - On click of normal Contact (Not individual) or Company, opens dialog on the same screen.
   - On click of Individual type Contact, opens the workspace page.